-Established in November 2001 and located at Amara Singapore, the flagship Silk Road Restaurant is a full service restaurant concept featuring selective cuisines that stretch along the historical Silk Road in China, namely, the provinces of Sichuan, Shaanxi, Liaoning and Beijing.
+Singapore, the award-winning Silk Road Restaurant is a full service restaurant concept featuring selective cuisines that stretch along the historical Silk Road in China, namely, the provinces of Sichuan, Shaanxi, Liaoning and Beijing.
 A team of highly specialised and trained chefs ensure that the original unique flavour and taste of the dishes are maintained with the judicious use of specially imported spices and sauces.
 Whilst providing excellent service standards, the service staff are also knowledgeable about the culinary customs and history of the dishes served in the restaurant.
-Since its inception, the restaurant has won many accolades and rave reviews from discerning locals, tourists and Chinese expatriates alike, who are welltravelled in China and keen to enjoy authentic Chinese cuisine.
-Silk Road of the Sea, opened in December 2007, at the seafront of Palawan Beach, Sentosa is a restaurant serving cuisine tracing the culinary footsteps of explorer Marco Polo on his journey home from South China Sea to the Mediterranean.
+Since its inception, the restaurant has won many accolades and rave reviews from discerning locals, tourists and Chinese expatriates alike, who are well-travelled in China and keen to enjoy authentic Chinese cuisine.